-Apple TV Plus launched just over a year ago.
+Apple TV Plus launched close to two years ago.
 Since then, the premium streaming service has added a small but highly acclaimed number of original movies and TV shows.
-The best thing is that if you buy a new Apple TV set-top box, you can get a year of Apple TV Plus, which normally costs $4.99 a month, for free.
+The best thing is that if you buy a new Apple TV set-top box, you can get three months of Apple TV Plus, which normally costs $4.99 a month, for free.

 Apple Music is one of the biggest streaming music services with tens of millions of songs to listen to and download.
-It also offers features like lyrics view, which lets you actually see the lyrics of the song that’s playing, along with online live “radio” stations with real DJs curating the music.
-You can also dial into your local radio stations in the app, and watch music videos as well.
+It also offers features like lyrics view, which lets you actually see the song’s lyrics and online live “radio” stations with real DJs curating the music.
+You can also dial into your local radio stations in the app and watch music videos as well.
 Best of all, new subscribers get a very generous three-month free trial.

 That’s our look at the best streaming apps and services for your smart TV or streaming device.
 We will update this post with additional apps when they are launched.